-(Referred to in paragraph 1 under 'Report on Other Legal and Regulatory Requirements' section of our report of even date to the members of Patel Sethiyahopu-Cholopuram Highway Private Limited)
+(Referred to in paragraph 1 under 'Report on Other Legal and Regulatory Requirements' section of our report of even date to the members of Patel Cholopuram-Thanjavur Highway Private Limited)

-- (i) The Company had no fixed assets during the year end.
+- (i) The Company had no Property, Plant and Equipment during the year end.
 Therefore, the reporting requirements of paragraph 3(i) of the Order is not applicable. - (ii) The Company had no inventory during and at the year end.
-Therefore, the reporting requirements of paragraph 3(ii) of the Order is not applicable. - (iii) The Company has not granted loans, secured or unsecured to Companies, Firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Act.
+Therefore, the reporting requirements of paragraph 3(ii) of the Order is not applicable. - (iii) The Company has not made investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties.
 Therefore, the reporting requirements of paragraph 3(iii) of the Order are not applicable. - (iv) The Company has not given loans, made investments or provided guarantees or security, attracting provisions of section 185 and 186 of the Act.
 Hence the reporting requirements of paragraph 3(iv) of the Order are not applicable. - (v) The Company has not accepted deposits within the meaning of Sections 73 to 76 of the Act and the rules framed thereunder.
-Accordingly, paragraph 3 (v) of the Order is not applicable. - (vi) In our opinion and according to the information and explanations given to us, the provisions for maintenance of cost records under Section 148 (1) of the Companies Act, 2013 are not applicable to the company presently.
-Hence, reporting under this clause does not arise. - (vii) (a) According to the information and explanations given to us and the records of the Company examined by us, the Company has generally been regular in depositing undisputed statutory dues including Provident Fund, Employees' State Insurance, Income Tax, Goods and Service Tax, Customs Duty, Cess and any other material statutory dues as applicable with the appropriate authorities.

-(b) According to the information and explanation given to us, no undisputed amounts payable in respect of provident fund, income tax, sales tax, service tax, value added tax, cess and other material statutory dues were in arrears as at March 31, 2021 for a period more than six months from the date they became payable.

-(c) According to the information and explanations given to us, there are no material dues of income tax, duty of customs, Goods and Service Tax, or cess which have not been deposited with the appropriate authorities on account of any dispute.
+Accordingly, paragraph 3 (v) of the Order is not applicable. - (vi) We have broadly reviewed the cost records maintained by the Company pursuant to the Rules in force made by the Central Government under sub-section (1) of Section 148 of the Companies Act, 2013, and are of the opinion that, prima facie, the prescribed cost records have been made and maintained.
+We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - (vii) (a) According to the information and explanations given to us and the records of the Company examined by us, the Company has generally been regular in depositing undisputed statutory dues including Goods and Services Tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues to the appropriate authorities. - (b)According to the information and explanation given to us, no undisputed amounts payable in respect of provident fund, income tax, sales tax, service tax, value added tax, cess and other material statutory dues were in arrears as at March 31, 2022 for a period more than six months from the date they became payable. - (c)According to the information and explanations given to us, there are no material dues of income tax, duty of customs, Goods and Service Tax, or cess which have not been deposited with the appropriate authorities on account of any dispute.